mauricixx/mycelia_/README.md

 <img src="https://raw.githubusercontent.com/mauricixx/mycelia/main/img/mycexxxxxx-jpg-peq.jpg" />

-The mycelium is the set of hyphae that form the vegetative part of a fungus and is the main channel of interconnection and nutrient exchange between the roots of different species of trees and plants that coexist in a forest.
+Mycelium is the set of hyphae that form the vegetative part of a fungus and is the main channel of interconnection and nutrient exchange between the roots of different species of trees and plants that coexist in a forest.
 Mycologists have called the forest's WWW the "Wood Wide Web" in relation to the well-known nomenclature of the "World Wide Web" that keeps us digitally and electronically interconnected with the world, especially in these times when we live in the new era of a digital culture.

 Starting from the paradigm of a multidirectional symbiotic transfer network that affects an ecosystem, a live performance is developed on the mutual and rhizomatic work existing in the Fungi Kingdom, modeling a metaphor generated through a dedicated graphics processing unit (GPU), exploring different interactive computational programming scenarios and live creative coding, various real-time reactive audiovisual scenarios that narrate a generative poem about the possible future of a mycelial society in the 21st century based on the existence, behavior, and community interconnection experience of the mycelium.